domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 If anything in life is easy, you're doing it wrong.
 (More realistically, if anything in life is easy, you're either doing it sub-optimally, or you've already learned how to do it optimally.)

 Strive for excellence.
 Whether you achieve it or not doesn't matter.
 'Tis the strive that counts.
+Also, do it for yourself--no one else ultimately cares, and if for some reason they do, it's equally possible they want you to fail as succeed (ignore 'em!).

 Self-immerse in culture whenever awake (heck, even while sleeping).